 To celebrate the landmark 50th anniversary of the timepiece that transformed the face of watchmaking – literally – Audemars Piguet has a new collection of Novelties, an anniversary line of timepieces that carry that same craftsmanship and dedication to innovation as the very first Royal Oak did back in ’72.
 Marking the occasion, many of these new creations will also come with a dedicated Royal Oak “50 years” oscillating weight.

-One of the styles ICON is most excited by is their first ever Royal Oak Selfwinding Flying Tourbillon Extra-Thin that features the new Calibre 2968, which is smaller and flatter than the usual 2950.
+One of the styles ICON is most excited by is their first ever Royal Oak Selfwinding Flying Tourbillon Extra-Thin that features the new ultra-thin Calibre 2968, which is smaller and flatter than the usual 2950.
 This marks the first time that a flying tourbillon will be placed inside a Jumbo case.
-To achieve this, the team at Audemars Piguet were required to develop a new tourbillon movement.
+To achieve this, the team at Audemars Piguet were required to reimagine the complication in order for it to be housed within the smaller case.
+To achieve a more a clearer view into the watch’s heart, the geometry and positioning of the balance wheel arms have also been revised.
 In additional attention to detail, case and bracelet have been hand finished in alternating satin finishing and polishing to create a contrast that is emblematic of the Audemars Piguet brand.

 A bolder statement, one that matches the gravitas of 50 years years, is the Royal Oak Selfwinding Chronograph 41mm with Khaki Green Dial.
 An 18-carat pink gold bracelet and case are perfectly contrasted with a green face featuring a Grande Tapisserie pattern.
 In continuation with the case, hour markers and hands are matching pink gold.
 The Royal Oak Selfwinding Chronograph 41mm Khaki Green Dial will also be one of the timepieces that will include the “50 Years” oscillating weight.